What is ADHD?

 What treatments are available?

 Medicines may include stimulants like amphetamine (Adderall) or methylphenidate (Concerta or Ritalin).
-Nonstimulant medicines may be prescribed alone or in combination with stimulant medicines.
-Examples of nonstimulant medicines are atomoxetine (Strattera), clonidine (Kapvay) or guanfacine (Intuniv).
+Non-stimulant medicines may be prescribed alone or in combination with stimulant medicines.
+Examples of non-stimulant medicines are atomoxetine (Strattera), clonidine (Kapvay) or guanfacine (Intuniv).

 How can I help my teen?

-Make sure your teen has accommodations in school if needed.1 Create a designated study spot at home and help them stay organized.
+Make sure your teen has accommodations in school if needed.1 Create a designated study spot at home and help them stay organised.
 You may need to stay informed about their assignments and check in from time to time.
 Anticipate high-stress situations like final exams and talk with your teen about ways to manage these challenges.

 If relationships are an issue, encourage your teen to speak with you or another trusted adult.1 Encourage extracurricular activities.
 For serious issues, a therapist can offer guidance on social skills.